KelsiePorter/friends/self_evaluation.md

   - Is there a maximum number of elements you can have in an array?
   - Can you have an array within an array?
-  - Can you do multiple menthods in one line.
+  - Can you do multiple methods in one line.
 For example, remove an element and add an element to the same array?